bnshr/bnshr/README.md

 - 👀 I’m interested in Kubernetes, AWS, Docker, Cloud Automation.
 - 🌱 I’m currently learning essential protocols of Radio Access Network (RAN) in Telco.
 - 💞️ I’m looking to collaborate on dist. systems (storage, logging etc)
-- 📫 You can reach out to my via email / google chat.
+- 📫 You can reach out to me via email / google chat.
 Looking forward to that.

 <!---
 bnshr/bnshr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.